willfindlay/4109-midterm-practice/practice.md

 Using this hash function, illustrate why it does not satisfy any of the properties that a cryptographic hash function might have (pre-image resistance, second pre-image resistance, collision resistance).

-- pre-image resistance is not there because 4 maps uniquely to 0, etc.
+- pre-image resistance -> not there because 4 maps uniquely to 0, etc.
-- given one output, it's trivial to find another input that maps to it
+- second pre-image -> given one output, it's trivial to find another input that maps to it
-- collisions occur all over the place on the output
+- collisions -> occur all over the place on the output